×

 7. Avoid Bringing Uninvited Guests

 If your invitation comes with a plus-one guest, it's still important that you're mindful of who you bring.
-For example, don't bring someone the couple dislikes, just don't do it.
-It's also important that you let them know who and if you're bringing someone as soon as possible so they can better plan the guest arrangments.
-And above all else, don't bring more than one person if you're not allowed to!
+For example, don't bring someone the couple dislikes or doesn't get along with.
+It's also important that you let them know who and if you're bringing someone as soon as possible so they can better plan the guest arrangements.
+And above all else, don't bring more than one person if you're not allowed to.

 8. Gift Appropriately

-Make the couple's day even brighter by bringing them a lovely, thoughtful gift that they actually want!
-While oftentimes you can look at a registry for guidance, if you have any doubts, putting some cash in a beautiful card never hurts either!
+Make the couple's day even brighter by bringing them a lovely, thoughtful gift that they actually want.
+While oftentimes you can look at a registry for guidance, if you have any doubts, putting some cash in a beautiful card never hurts either.
 Just make sure you're giving them something they actually want and need.
-That's the key thing to remember.

 9. Limit Alcohol Consumption

-At many receptions, there's usually alcohol available for guests to enjoy.
+At most receptions, there's usually alcohol available for guests to enjoy.
 It is a happy occasion after all!
-But just because there's alcohol around, it doesn't give you an excuse to completely let loose and overabuse the bar.
-Getting drunk at a wedding is a serious no-no - you don't want to end up doing something inappropriate that will ruin the celebration or make others around you uncomfortable.
-That's why it's a good idea to limit your alcohol consumption and firmly stick to it for the rest of the night.
+But just because there's alcohol around doesn't give you an excuse to completely let loose and overabuse the bar.
+Getting too drunk at a wedding is a serious no-no - you don't want to end up doing something inappropriate that will ruin the celebration or make others around you uncomfortable.

 10. Offer Congratulatory Words